uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.ErrorHandleFunc**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-ErrorHandleFunc prints the error message and details of the specific error based on the reporting level condition.
+ErrorHandleFunc is a function that will be called everytime Trail is called.
+It receives one parameter for error level, one for error message and one for runtime stack trace

 Function:

 .. code-block:: go

-    func(level int, msg string, stack string)
+    func(int, string, string)

-**level** is the assigned reporting level.
+The first parameter (int) is the reporting level.

 There are 6 different levels: